For more information about the history of the city of Northglenn as a whole, go to www.northglennhistory.com.

 Other services to the new city included fire protection.
 West Adams County Fire Protection District built two of its four firehouses in the city limits.
-Station No. 3, at Irma and Muriel Drive was built in 1962, and Station No. 4, located next to the library, was built in 1967.
+Station No. 3, at Irma and Muriel Drive, was built in 1962 and Station No. 4, located next to the library, was built in 1967.
 Eventually, West Adams County Fire Protection became the North Metro Fire Rescue District, and today serves the communities of Northglenn and Broomfield.

 Early on, the Northglenn Recreation District provided recreational needs of the city.
 The district merged with the city in 1972.
 It was finally dissolved in 1984 upon final payment of bonded indebtedness.

 The temporary city offices in the Melody Building were eventually replaced with a new municipal building built at 10969 Irma Drive and opened July 19, 1970.
 The property on which the new City Hall was built was donated to the city by Perl-Mack, which helped keep the cost of the new municipal building to $60,000.
-The City Council hired the first City Administrator, Thomas E. Pugh, shortly after moving into the new building.
+The City Council hired the first city administrator, Thomas E. Pugh, shortly after moving into the new building.

 In 1973, the City Council decided the city needed a logo and a flag.
 The colors of the logo were chosen with the blue representing the sky, the white representing the mountains, and the green to represent the grass.
 The trees were selected as pine trees, typical of many of the trees in Colorado.

 The first flags were ordered from a fabric shop in Hillcrest Plaza.
-One flag was sent to Germany with the Northglenn High School Jazz Band in 1974 and the second city flag flew in front of City Hall until it was retired April 1986.
+One flag was sent to Germany with the Northglenn High School Jazz Band in 1974 and the second city flag flew in front of City Hall until it was retired in April 1986.

 In 1975, the city became a Home Rule Charter City, the Community Center (now the Recreation Center) opened, and High School Park was completed.
 The Northglenn Post Office was built just south of 120th Avenue on Washington St. in 1976 and two new shopping centers were under construction.

 Also in 1975, a three-acre park just north of Northglenn Mall was approved for construction with seven types of landscaping for a demonstration to residents.
-The seven types of landscaping included formal, modern, plains, oriental, mountain, old fashion, and Mediterranean.
+The types of landscaping included formal, modern, plains, oriental, mountain, old fashion, and Mediterranean.

-On March 11, 1976 the park was dedicated as Centennial Park with a special celebration including the presentation of a Liberty Bell, the burial of a time capsule, the construction of an American flag in concrete, and the singing of the City song composed for the centennial by Eleanor Wyatt, Wayne Ethridge, and Police Capt.
+On March 11, 1976 the park was dedicated as Centennial Park with a special celebration including the presentation of a Liberty Bell, the burial of a time capsule, the construction of an American flag in concrete, and the singing of the city song composed for the centennial by Eleanor Wyatt, Wayne Ethridge, and Police Capt.
 C. A. Gunderson.

 Also in 1976, Northwest Open Space was purchased.

-In December of 2001, Northglenn received America's Crown Community Award by American City and County Magazine for the rehabilitation and re-design E.B.
+In December of 2001, Northglenn received America's Crown Community Award by American City and County Magazine for the rehabilitation and re-design of E.B.
 Rains, Jr. Memorial Park and Webster Lake.